davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 思维碰撞

 people can gain new ideas from others' different ideas.
 For example.
-I often discuss with my classmates on some controversial issues, and during the process, we can echange our different ideas and thoughts.
+I often discuss with my classmates on some controversial issues, and during the process, we can exchange our different ideas and thoughts.
 This process gives each of us a lot of inspiration.
 It can broaden our horizons and enrich our knowledge.

 it' s also beneficial for students' study if they need to complete some projects, because during the process, students can have some group discussions, which can help them learn from each other' s different ideas.